Krishnachaitanya-learn/Krishnachaitanya-learn/README.md

-- 👋 Hi, I’m @Krishnachaitanya-learn
+- 👋 Hi, I’m Krishna Chaitanya Yerrapathruni.
-- 👀 I’m interested in Web Development and Android Development
+- 👀 I’m interested in Web Development.
-- 🌱 Familiar with Android Development, Unity Game Dev
+- 🌱 Familiar with Android Development, Unity Game Dev and ML.
-- 🌱Currently working on ML
+- 🌱Currently working on ASP.net core project.
-- 💞️ I’m looking to collaborate on WebDev projects
+- 💞️ I’m looking to collaborate on WebDev projects.
 - 📫 How to reach me krishnachaitanyayerrapatruni@gmail.com

 <!---